Communication Skills, Liberal Arts, and Global Knowledge

 Courses in Communication Skills, Liberal Arts, and Global Knowledge provide an unrivaled foundation of learning that ensures each student is a well-rounded graduate.

-Ask a CEO of almost any organization, and he or she will tell you that the number one quality they look for when hiring candidates is not just business knowledge, but the ability to communicate effectively.
+Ask a CEO of almost any organization, and he or she will tell you that the number one quality they look for when hiring candidates is the ability to communicate effectively.
 Those who advance to senior management or leadership positions do so less because of their specialized knowledge and more because they possess outstanding oral and written communication skills.
-Hult students receive practical skills training in research and writing, group communication, cross-cultural communication, and presentations.
+Hult students receive practical skills training in research and writing, group communication, cross-cultural communication, numerical communication, and how to deliver effective presentations.
 The results are impressive: Hult graduates are extremely well prepared in the “soft skills” of communication that set them apart in their chosen professional environment and open doors to career advancement.

 One of the key features of Hult’s undergraduate program is the opportunity it provides students to study a range of topics in the arts and sciences.
-These required courses give business students breadth of understanding , create wider contexts for their business studies, and open doors to other careers sectors.
-Required Liberal Arts core courses happen in years one and two and include History & Society, Arts & Humanities, Ethics & Philosophy, and Science & Technology.
-In years three and four, students are asked to pursue at least two advanced courses in any of the fields above in the Global Knowledge part of the curriculum.
+These required courses give business students a breadth of understanding and create wider contexts for their business studies.
+Required Liberal Arts core courses are offered in years one and two and include History & Society, Arts & Humanities, Ethics & Philosophy, and Science & Technology.